bus driving on the road

 If a bus company or agency fails to fulfill its duty of care, they are considered negligent.
 This means that they have either done something incorrectly or neglected to do what is necessary to ensure the safety of passengers.

-What Are the Most Common Causes of Bus Accidents in Ohio?
+What Are The Most Common Causes Of Bus Accidents In Ohio?

 Bus accidents are not uncommon and often have severe consequences due to the large size and weight of buses, as well as the number of passengers they carry.
 In Ohio, various types of buses operate, including school buses, intercity buses, transit buses, tour buses, and private buses owned by churches, camps, or businesses.